Suggested Reading:

 This Day, the Second Day of November

-The Commemoration of all the faithful departed.
+The Commemoration of all the Faithful

-The same day, the birthday of St. Victorinus,
+The same day, the birthday of St.

-bishop of Poitiers, who, after writing many works, as is attested
+Victorinus, bishop of Poitiers, who, after writing

-by St. Jerome, was crowned with martyrdom in the persecution of Diocletian.
+martyrdom in the persecution of Diocletian.

-At Trieste, blessed Justus, who consummated
+At Trieste, blessed Justus,

-under the governor Manatius.
+in the same persecution, under the governor Manatius.

-At Sebaste, the Saints Carterius, Styriacus, Tobias,
+At Sebaste, the Saints Carterius,

-Eudoxius, Agapius, and their companions, martyrs, under the emperor
+Styriacus, Tobias, Eudoxius, Agapius, and their companions,

-In Persia, the holy martyrs Acindynus, Pegasius,
+In Persia, the holy martyrs Acindynus,

-Aphtonius, Elpidephorus and Anempodistus, with their numerous companions.
+Pegasius, Aphtonius, Elpidephorus and Anempodistus, with

-In Africa, the birthday of the holy martyrs Publius,
+In Africa, the birthday of the holy

-Victor, Hermes, and Papias.
+martyrs Publius, Victor, Hermes, and Papias.

 At Tarsus, in Cilicia, in the reign of Julian the Apostate,

-St. Eustochium, virgin and martyr, who
+St. Eustochium, virgin and martyr,

-breathed her last in prayer in the midst of severe torments.
+who breathed her last in prayer in the midst of severe torments.

-At Laodicea, in Syria, St. Theodotus, a
+At Laodicea, in Syria, St. Theodotus,

-bishop, powerful in words, and adorned
+a bishop, powerful in words,

-with good works and virtues.
+and adorned with good works and virtues.

 At Vienne, St. George, bishop.